Ensembl/ensembl-compara/README.md

         sudo ln -s /usr/lib/python2.7/plat-*/_sysconfigdata_nd.py /usr/lib/python2.7/
         # Seems to be required under linuxbrew installations
         cd progressiveCactus/submodules/sonLib
-        # edit include.mk and add " -fPIC" at the end of the cflags_opt line (line 27)
+        # edit include.mk and add " -fPIC" at the end of the cflags_opt line (line 27) and make

 Now, we need to set up the Compara API: